amritfofficial2025/SmartInternz_MERN_VITB2025/README.md

 ## Repository Contents 🚀
 This repository will be regularly updated with:
-- Solutions to weekly assignments and tasks
+- Solutions to weekly assignments and tasks.
-- Code snippets and related files for MERN Stack Development (MongoDB, Express, React, Node.js)
+- Code snippets and related files for MERN Stack Development (MongoDB, Express, React, Node.js).

 ## Contact 📝
 If you have any questions, encounter issues, or need assistance with anything related to this repository, feel free to reach out to me via email.